Rattler-LifeHacks/RattlerLifeHacks/README.md

 ### App Evaluation
+- **Story:** 'Rattler Life Hacks' allows students to quickly and sufficiently control their schedules on campus.
+With live wait times, menus, and event check-ins, this app allows students to optimize their time and plan their day appropriately.
+- **Market:** This app is marketed toward Florida Agricultual & Mechanical Universities student body.
+It is useful for freshmen and seniors to transfer students!
+- **Habit:** This app will be helpful at all times of the day.
+Since the app houses a 'live' feature, it will always be up to date and ready when a student needs it.
+- **Scope:** The app would start by providing live wait times for financial aid, study rooms, and campus dining, helping students manage their time more efficiently.
+It would then expand to include live event check-ins for easy attendance tracking and a virtual school ID for seamless access to campus services.
+Over time, the app could integrate with campus systems for booking services, pre-ordering meals, and scheduling appointments, with the potential to partner with broader student platforms to enhance engagement and usage.
 ## Product Spec
 ### 1. User Stories
 <p>To kick off this session, we want to list out the things a user can do within our app, and tag them as "must-have" (required) or "nice-to-have" (optional)